 Green Fern Plant

 Green Ferns are nonflowering vascular plants with genuine roots, stalks, and complex leaves that reproduce through spores.
 New species are continuously being discovered in undiscovered tropical locations.
 Leaves are dark green with many deep, equally spaced indentations around the margins.
 Delicate, bright green fronds with 3 to 6 pairs of pinnae are bipinnate to tripinnate, arching, or hanging.
-The segments are fan-shaped and range in length from.25 to.75 inches.
+Fan-shaped segments and length from.25 to.75 inches.
 Pinnae often develop decompound, flabellate branching; pinnules/leaflets triangular, generally cuneate, lobed, sterile lobes cut deeply; sterile lobes cut deeply.
 Wiry, lustrous black or purple-tinged petiole.

 Ferns improve indoor air quality by absorbing formaldehyde, benzene, trichloroethylene, xylene, and toluene, lowering people’s exposure to harmful chemicals in their homes.